The Minnesota Vikings and the Buffalo Bills are two of the 12 NFL teams without a Super Bowl ring.

 The 12 NFL Teams Without a Super Bowl Win are Starving For a Lombardi Trophy

 The formula that seems to work best is getting a talented quarterback, having a coach who develops an offense centered around that quarterback's skill set, a smart front office and a couple of high draft picks.
 Put all this together, and your franchise could be competing for a Lombardi Trophy instantly.
-This worked for the Seattle Seahawks and New York Giants in the last two decades, while other NFL history-makers, like the Philadelphia Eagles, took a much less common route to their banner-raising ceremonies.
+The Patrick Mahomes-led Kansas City Chiefs are exhibit A of this.

-Just look at the Cincinnati Bengals last year.
-Head coach Zac Taylor was on the hot seat before quarterback Joe Burrow linked up with his old LSU buddy Ja'Marr Chase.
-By the time the Bengals reached February, they had won every playoff game that postseason, and had a legitimate shot to win their first Super Bowl win in franchise history in Burrow's second season.
+Look at the Cincinnati Bengals.
+Head coach Zac Taylor was on the hot seat before quarterback Joe Burrow linked up with his old LSU buddy, Ja'Marr Chase.
+By the time the Bengals reached February 2022, they had won every playoff game that postseason, and had a legitimate shot to win their first Super Bowl win in franchise history in Burrow's second season.

 Houston Texans